-- mapping the supply chain broadly to assess product or geographical risks of modern slavery and human trafficking; - evaluating the modern slavery and human trafficking risks of each new supplier - working towards reviewing on a regular basis all aspects of the supply chain based on the supply chain mapping; - conducting supplier audits or assessments through the organisation's own staff/third party auditor, which have a greater degree of focus on slavery and human trafficking where general risks are identified; - creating an annual risk profile for each supplier; - beginning to take steps to improve substandard suppliers' practices, including providing advice to suppliers through and requiring them to implement action plans. - invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.
+- adding training on Modern Slavery to our induction process for all staff in our Supply Chain and Buying team. - review the training previously given to ensure knowledge is still up to date. - Updating our Trading Agreement Checklist to include an action to confirm the suppliers compliance to Modern Slavery Act requirements. - evaluating the modern slavery and human trafficking risks of each new supplier - working towards reviewing on a regular basis all aspects of the supply chain based on the supply chain mapping; - conducting supplier audits or assessments through the organisation's own staff/third party auditor, which have a greater degree of focus on slavery and human trafficking where general risks are identified; - beginning to take steps to improve substandard suppliers' practices, including providing advice to suppliers through and requiring them to implement action plans. - invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.